esabelhaus/100-days-of-code/log.md

 **Thoughts**: This is going to be neat.
 Everything is currently ham strung, but once I get it all working in some fashion, I will abstract it out, and make it a service of sorts possibly

 **Link(s) to work**: [secret-octo-dubstep](https://github.com/esabelhaus/secret-octo-dubstep)

+### Day 17: Jan 19, 2017

+**Today's Progress**: had a fun day with kernel panics today, they're no picnic...
+Besides that, got to work on some jmonkey game dev for class

+**Thoughts**: Openstack + VirtualBox is a tricky dance apparently, nested virtualization is a pain in the butt.
+JMonkey is pretty neat I guess.

+**Link(s) to work**: [SabelhausHwTwo](https://github.com/esabelhaus-homework/SabelhausHwTwo)